magicleap/developer-portal-docs/docs/guides/unity/spaces/spaces-api-overview.md

 }
 ```

-## Localize Into a Space
+### Localize Into a Space Example

-The function `MLSpace.RequestLocalization(ref MLSpace.SpaceInfo info)` requests the system to localize the device to a specific MLSpace.
+The function `MLSpace.RequestLocalization(...)` requests the system to localize the device to a specific MLSpace.
 The function requires the `SpaceId` of the MLSpace for localization.
 This is an asynchronous request.
 Use `MLSpace.GetLocalizationResult()` function to get the `LocalizationResult` of the localization or use the `MLSpace.OnLocalizationEvent` to listen to  the localization events.

 A new request for localization will override all the past requests for localization that are yet to be completed.